NewYaroslav/obfy/README.md

 The `const CT check;` is the expression that is being checked for the various case branches.
 Please note the `add_entry` and `add_default` methods, together with the `join()` method which allow chaining of expressions and method calls on the same object.
 The `std::vector<const case_instruction*> steps;` is a cumulative container for all the branch condition expressions and also bodies (code which is executed in a branch).
 This will introduce more complex code at a later stage, however it was necessary to have these two joined in the same container in order to allow as similar behaviour to the original way the C++ `case` works, as possible.

-The inner mechanism of the `CASE` depends on the following classes:
+The inner mechanism of the `OBFY_CASE` depends on the following classes:

-1. The `obf::case_instruction` class, which acts as a basic class for:
+1. The `obfy::case_instruction` class, which acts as a basic class for:
-2. `obf::branch` and
+2. `obfy::branch` and
-3. `obf::body` classes.
+3. `obfy::body` classes.

-The `obf::branch` class is the class which gets instantiated by the `WHEN` macro in a call to the `add_entry` method of the `case_wrapper` object created by the `CASE`.
+The `obfy::branch` class is the class which gets instantiated by the `WHEN` macro in a call to the `add_entry` method of the `case_wrapper` object created by the `CASE`.
 Its role is to act as the condition chooser, and it looks like:

 ```cpp
 template<class CT>